Which US States Are Giving Workers Paid Time Off to Vote?

 States that mandate paid time off for voting

-The 20 states that require companies to offer paid time off to their employees include: Alaska, Arizona, California, Colorado, Delaware, the District of Columba, Florida, Kansas, Maryland, Minnesota, Missouri, Nebraska, New Mexico, South Dakota, Texas, Utah, Virginia, Washington, West Virginia, and Wyoming.
+The 19 states that require companies to offer paid time off to their employees include Alaska, Arizona, California, Colorado, Delaware, Florida, Kansas, Maryland, Minnesota, Missouri, Nebraska, New Mexico, South Dakota, Texas, Utah, Virginia, Washington, West Virginia, and Wyoming.
+Firms operating in Washington D.C. are also required by law to offer PTO for voting.

 While employees working in the states listed above are legally entitled to PTO when they vote, every state has certain stipulations.
 Except for Minnesota, which doesn’t place any specific time limits on the activity, these states grant employees with up to one to three hours of paid leave, so check your state’s individual policy before booking off time.